tim-speed/flexdiffuse/README.md

 ### What this is

-- Methods to map styles of an image using CLIP image embeddings to the CLIP text embeddings after encoding the prompt.
+- Methods to map styles of an image using CLIP image embeddings to the CLIP text embeddings after encoding the prompt to allow reaching new spaces in prompt guidance.
 - A hopefully easy to use webui for generating images

 ### What this isn't